commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 ````

 ##### beforeCreateCallback
-During the sync process if a inventory entry draft should be created, this callback can be used to intercept
-the **_create_** request just before it is sent to commercetools platform.
-It contains following information :
+During the sync process, if an inventory entry draft should be created, this callback can be used to intercept the **_create_** request just before it is sent to the commercetools platform.
+It contains the following information :

  * inventory entry draft that should be created